Ericsson/paf/README.md

 gRPC, XCM, a message bus, carrier pigeons, or a combination thereof, to be used between the producers and the consumers.

-Pathfinder relies on TCP Keep-alive for liveness checking.
+Pathfinder relies on TCP keepalive to track liveness.
 In case the producer process dies, the servers will notice and mark the service as an orphan.
-Such tentatively unavailable services will be removed when their time-to-live (TTL) has been reached, unless the client re-connects, and re-claims the service.
+Such tentatively unavailable services will be removed when their time-to-live (TTL) expires, unless the client reconnects, and reclaims the service.

 Pathfinder supports tens of thousands of clients, services and subscriptions.
-It has a push model of subscriptions and a server-side implementation of the subscription matching, making away for any need for polling.
-When service discovery is idle (i.e. no subscriptions or services coming or going), no CPU resources are used, with the exception of TCP Keepalive processing in the kernel.
+It has a push model of subscriptions and a server-side implementation of the subscription matching (i.e. filter evaluation), making away for any need for polling.
+When service discovery is idle (i.e. no subscriptions or services coming or going), no CPU resources are used, with the exception of TCP keepalive processing in the kernel.

 Pathfinder supports high availability and uses an active-active model, allowing service discovery to still function in the face of networking